-Pete: When you’re a kid with bright red hair, it’s just not an attractive quality.
+Pete the Planner: When you’re a kid with bright red hair, it’s just not an attractive quality.
 I’m half serious right now.
 You basically have to figure out a way to get people to ignore your aesthetic.
 And I’m sorry.
 I’m guessing you don’t have a lot of teen ginger readers?

 Joe: Probably not.

-Pete: But people call you Ronald McDonald and Carrot Top.
+Pete the Planner: But people call you Ronald McDonald and Carrot Top.
 I mean, it’s no different than — my wife’s super petite — so people say, “wow, you’re short.”
 It’s the same thing.